 Please download the following documents for more information on the Stamford Medical Insurance Scheme:

-The Application Fee is strictly non-refundable and non-transferable except in the following circumstances:
+The Enrollment Fee is non-refundable and non-transferable except in the following circumstances:

-The Application Fee will be refunded in full in the event a Student application cannot be accepted at Stamford for the reasons set out in 1) to 4) as determined by Stamford in its sole discretion.
+The Enrollment Fee will be refunded in full in the event a student applicant cannot be accepted at Stamford for the reasons set out in 1) to 4) as determined by Stamford in its sole discretion.

 The Facility Fee is payable in full at the time of acceptance in order to secure a place.
 If payment is not received within 7 calendar days of receipt of the school’s invoice, priority will be given to other applicants.
 The Facility Fee is a one-time administrative fee that is non-refundable.
 The full amount applies regardless of enrolment date.